facebook/docusaurus/website/docs/advanced-plugins.md

 ### `@docusaurus/plugin-content-blog`

-The default blog plugin for Docusaurus.
+Provides the [Blog](blog.md) feature and is the default blog plugin for Docusaurus.
 The classic template ships with this plugin with default configurations.
-This plugin provides [Blog](blog.md) functionality.

 ```js
 // docusaurus.config.js